Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/LessonPlan.md

       - `lscpu` gives us a ton of info about the computer's CPU.

-      - Remember: `ls` has a number of extended commands to show hardware and other system info.
+      - Remember: `lscpu` has a number of extended commands to show hardware and other system info.

       - `| grep` pipes that output into `grep` so we can parse just the info we want.